AffiliationProfessor, DBA Program Director, Hitotsubashi ICS

 Satoshi (Toshi) Akutsu received his BA and MA from Hitotsubashi University, and his MS and PhD from the Haas School of Business at the University of California, Berkeley.
 Prior to joining Hitotsubashi University, he was a Research Fellow at the Institute of Management, Innovation, and Organization at the Haas School.
 During the 2007-2008 academic year, he spent a sabbatical at UC Berkeley where he was affiliated with both the Haas School and the Department of Psychology.
 He was also a member of the Culture and Cognition Laboratory and affiliated with IPSR at UC Berkeley.

 Professor Akutsu’s current research interests lie in (a) brand management, (b) applied cultural psychology to consumer and organizational behavior, and (c) neural and behavioral economics.
 He has presented his research at numerous academic conferences, and actively provides advice and training on general management, marketing, and branding to various companies, central/local governments, and NPOs.
-He currently serves as an outside board member of Nifty Co., Otsuka Kagu Inc., and Adastria Inc.
+He advocates “MVV branding for employee’s motivation and health” as a management approach through corporate branding for the firm’s sustainable growth.
+He currently serves as an outside board member at Adastria Inc. and at WorkWay Inc.